Introduction to Maximalism and Why it Matters to Packaging Designers

 3) Remember that Minimalism has influenced packaging for a long time, for both design and economic reasons (designs with fewer elements cost less to make!).
 Therefore new styles like Maximalism need compelling reasons to be accepted.
 For instance, one theory suggests that rich styles like Maximalism create “rich” feels which are especially successful in tough economic scenarios as people seek affordable luxury experiences .
 If that is true, watch out for more Maximalist designs in 2020!

 4) Finally, harmonize your design with the overall modern aesthetic in mind.
-In a previous article on “The Top Photography Trends to Expect in 2020” we mentioned that environmentalism, sustainability and diversity will be important themes in 2020.
-Using a Maximalist approach that uses natural color palettes, environment friendly materials and rich art that celebrates diversity will make a design relevant to the modern consumer.
+In a previous article on “The Top Photography Trends to Expect in 2020”.
+We mentioned that environmentalism, sustainability and diversity will be important themes in 2020.
+Using a Maximalist approach that uses natural color palettes.
+The environment friendly materials and rich art that celebrates diversity will make a design relevant to the modern consumer.